 It is also important that your child wears appropriate clothing.
 Your child should be able to get their clothes on and off in the bathroom.
-Hands-on activities and projects are common-preschool can be a messy place.
+Keep in mind that your child may get messy at preschool through daily hands-on activities and projects.
 They will get dirty!
 Please send them in clothes that can get dirty.
 For safety reasons, shoes must have backings - no flip-flops, crocs, or slip-ons.
 Velcro fasteners are best.